Reycecar/PBJarCTFWriteups2021/README.md

 This gave the following picture: moon.png
 ![image](https://user-images.githubusercontent.com/69910524/134605951-0cda51ed-f12b-400a-8f56-b46b7c2bd9e3.png)
-Since the flag is a location, I figured the flag would be where the moon landing place, after a quick google search we have the flag!
+Since the flag is a location, I figured the flag would be where the moon landing was on the moon, after a quick google search we have the flag!

 Flag: flag{mare_tranquillitatis}